Zwyx/minimal-terms-of-use-and-privacy-policy/README.md

 The main goals are:

-- limitation of liability,
+- limitation of liability
+  - for instance, to prevent the app owner from being liable if a bug in the app incurs a loss to a user;
-- declaration of information that may be collected.
+- declaration of information that may be collected
+  - which might be required in some jurisdictions.

 > [!WARNING]
 >